-All integrations with the GoodData application programmatic interface (API) leverage HTTPS/TLS encryption.
+All integrations with the GoodData API leverage HTTPS/TLS encryption.
 The user security model is enforced at the API level, ensuring that data retrieved through the API is still subject to user authentication and access privileges.
-For more information on this topic, please see the user security section below.
+For more information on this topic, please see the User Security section below.